 Most people would say the opposite point and tell you to turn your phone off but I am going to completely contradict that and say to keep your phone on.
 Obviously I don’t recommend starting to revise and then scrolling through Instagram for an hour (although we are all guilty of that) but use your phone wisely.
 My top tip is to create a group chat with your friends from class and actually utilise it.
 I have them for all of my subjects but use the economics one the most.
 Its so useful to talk to people who are doing the same homework as you and actually help each other, or organise times where you can do work together.
 Even if its just to laugh at everyones misery sat doing a worksheet at 11pm the night before, its worth making friends in your class where everyone is in the same stressed boat.

 Find what works for you

-This is the last point and I think the most important.
+This is the last of my 5 tips for studying success and I think the most important.
 What works for one person doesn’t work for everyone, and you have to spend some time finding what is right for you.
 I’m a visual learner so midmpas work great for me, but theres zero point in spending an hour making a mindmap if you are an auditory learner and learn best from watching a lecture on youtube and listening to a teacher talk.
 Even if its not the same as everyone else you know, find your methods and stick to them!
 Even if it takes you a couple of weeks of trying and testing different methods, I’m 100% sure that you will eventually find one that works perfectly for you and your needs.

-I really hope that these tips have helped you, even if you just use one of them between now and the exams.
+I really hope that these 5 tips for studying success have helped you, even if you just use one of them between now and the exams.
 If you have any requests for more studying related content please let me know because I really want to do more and more during the run up to exam season.